+Notes Not applicable.

+Electricit ty

+Repair category 1

-Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
+Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+The electricity meter is of an older manufacture.
+It would appear that the electrics were last tested in November 2022.

-0 Gas
+Gas

-Repair categ ory -
+Repair category -

 Notes Not applicable.

-F olumbing and bathroom fittings
+Water, p olumbing and bathroom fittings

-Repair categ ory 1
+Repair category 1

-Notes Sanitary goods within the en-suite shower room are showing typical signs of age related wear and tear.
+Notes Sanitary goods are showing typical signs of age related wear and tear.
 As such there is an increased risk of water spillage to concealed areas and it would be prudent to ensure these are maintained in a watertight condition.
-We understand the shower room at ground floor was installed approximately 18 months ago.
+A crack was evident to the wash hand basin within the shower room.

 Heating and hot water

 Repair category 2

-Notes A number of the storage heaters are of an older manufacture.

-F Drainage e

-Repair categ ory 1

-Notes There was no surface evidence to suggest the system is choked or leaking.